How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

 For a teaching assistant resume that works:

-- Use the teacher’s assistant resume template up top.
+- Use the teacher’s assistant resume sample up top.
 It puts all your best moments on one sheet.

 - List teaching assistant achievements everywhere.
 Put them in your resume objective, work history, education, and “other” sections.